Bikelife with Chuuur: A Movement Beyond the Face

 This is where the whole enterprise clicks.

 Chuuur makes custom bicycle plates.
 By hand.
 In Melbourne.
-Named designs — Carmen, Jaycee plus others.
+Named designs — Carmen, Jaycee, plus others.
 Limited drops, typically 20 units per release, announced via Instagram with specific dates and times.
 DM to order.
 No Shopify.
 No checkout cart.
 Direct conversation.
 Direct transaction.
 International orders handled the same way.

 If you've got a Chuuur plate on your bike, you're not a customer — you're connected.
 When another rider spots it in traffic or at a meet, there's immediate wordless recognition.
 Chuuur reinforces this with explicit authenticity mechanics: followers are warned about impersonators, instructed to look for the real plates before approaching.
 The object becomes a trust signal in public space.
 You can't see Chuuur's face — but you can see the plate.
 The thing you carry that says you're part of this.